Haddon Township, New Jersey: Local government

-Jim Mulroy (Commissioner of Public Affairs and Public Safety; all serving terms of office that end May 16, 2023.
-Linhart, Mulroy and Teague ran unopposed in the May 2019 municipal election, the third consecutive time that township candidates won election without facing any challengers.
+Jim Mulroy (Commissioner of Public Affairs and Public Safety); all serving terms of office that end May 16, 2027.
+Linhart, Mulroy and Teague ran unopposed in the May 2023 municipal election, the fourth consecutive time that township candidates won election to four-year terms, without facing any challengers.

 In November 2018, Ryan Linhart was appointed to fill the seat vacated by Paul Dougherty, who resigned the previous month before he pleaded guilty to a criminal charge.

 Jim Mulroy was sworn into office in February 2017 to fill the seat vacated by John Foley, who resigned from office earlier that month.

 Police, fire, and emergency services

 Haddon Township has three fire districts (a fourth, District 2, was dissolved in 2016), each governed by five elected fire commissioners.
 Fire District 1 is the Westmont and Bluebird section, protected by the Westmont Fire Company No. 1, which was established in 1902.
 The former Fire District 2 covered the West Collingswood Extension section.
-Since being dissolved, Haddon Township now contracts directly with the Borough of Collingswood Fire Department (Station 16-1) for fire protection in the Extension section.
+Since being dissolved, Haddon Township now contracts directly with the Borough of Collingswood Fire Department (Station 16–1) for fire protection in the Extension section.
 Fire District 3 is the Bettlewood, Heather Glen, Heather House and Heather Woods sections and it contracts with the Westmont Fire Company No. 1 for fire protection from District 1.
-Fire District 4 is the West Collingswood Heights section, protected by the West Collingswood Heights Fire Co.
-Westmont Fire Co.
-(Station 15-1) and West Collingswood Heights Fire Co.
-(Station 15-2) are both Haddon Township companies, but separate entities with their own chiefs.
+Fire District 4 is the West Collingswood Heights section, protected by the West Collingswood Heights Fire Co., Westmont Fire Co.
+(Station 15–1) and West Collingswood Heights Fire Co.
+(Station 15–2) are both Haddon Township companies, but separate entities with their own chiefs.

 Ambulance service throughout the Township is also divided, mirroring the fire service.

 The Westmont Fire Company No. 1 provides both fire and EMS services.
-John D. Medes has served as Chief since 2007.
+Daniel F. Devitt has served as Chief since 2021.

 Police coverage throughout the entire township is provided by the Haddon Township Police Department, which also provides services for Audubon Park.
 The department was established in 1926.
 As of 2017, it consists of 26 sworn officers.

 Federal, state and county representation

 Haddon Township is located in the 1st Congressional District and is part of New Jersey's 6th state legislative district.

-Haddon Township does not have a dedicated postal zip code, sharing the zip codes of Collingswood, Haddonfield, Audubon, Audubon Park, and Oaklyn.
+Haddon Township does not have a dedicated postal ZIP Code, sharing the codes of Collingswood, Haddonfield, Audubon, Audubon Park, and Oaklyn.